florenceyuelin/yuelin.github.io/content/authors/admin/_index.md

     url: https://polisci.berkeley.edu/people/person/yue-florence-lin

 # Short bio (displayed in user profile at end of posts)
-bio: I am a Ph.D. student in Political Science at the University of California, Berkeley.
+bio: I am a Ph.D.
+Candidate in Political Science at the University of California, Berkeley.

 # Interests to show in About widget
 interests:
-  - Multinational Corporation
+  - Geopolitical Risk and Economic Security
-  - Geopolitical Risk and International Tension
+  - U.S. Congress
-  - Foreign Lobbying in the United States
+  - Multinational Corporations

 # Education to show in About widget
 education: